ndb796/Pytorch-Adversarial-Training-CIFAR/README.md

 ## Pytorch Adversarial Training on CIFAR-10

 * This repository provides simple PyTorch implementations for adversarial training methods on CIFAR-10.
-* This repository shows fine accuracies that are similar to the accuracies in the original papers.
+* This repository shows accuracies that are similar to the accuracies in the original papers.
 * If you have questions about this repository, please send an e-mail to me (dongbinna@postech.ac.kr) or make an issue.

 ### Experiment Settings